Updated: June 9, 2020 by Agnes Talalaev

 Malware infection is the result of a problem.
 Does it really make sense to focus on the consequences?
 As far as you don’t solve the problem, you will end up in a dead circle of infections and cleanups.

 When it comes to content management systems like WordPress, it’s highly important to have a proper overview of every single component your website uses.
 If you’re an agency or a developer, it’s important to be able to set alerts and receive the information from a single place.

-Whether it’s a vulnerable PHP version, vulnerable plugin version or a buggy theme, you want to know this information immediately.
+Whether it’s a vulnerable PHP version, a vulnerable plugin version, or a buggy theme, you want to know this information immediately.
 It’s not only about the internals, but the external information as well.

 You should always know and be alerted about:

 Comprehensive website monitoring is essential, it’s not just about up-time, it’s about the integrity and about knowing where to look at.
 If you know where to look and what to improve, it will be much easier to keep pace with the latest and modern security practices.

 It can take just days from a disclosed plugin vulnerability to a full-scale attack campaign.
 Attacks in this nature are almost always automated.
 To be able to fight back, you have a small time window to take action.
 In such cases, web application firewalls have critical importance.

 Web Application Firewall will monitor traffic your website receives and will take action on malicious or suspicious traffic.
 Web application firewalls are of critical importance to block exploitation attempts when a vulnerability is present which is yet to be patched.